Felistas/Symfony-API-Platform-/README.md

 ![all bucketlists](https://github.com/Felistas/Symfony-API-Platform-/blob/Part-1/get_all_bucketlists.png)

-In order to get a particular bucketlist using it's id, expand the GET `/bucket_lists/{id}` endpoint and click on `try out`.
+In order to get a particular bucketlist using its id, expand the GET `/bucket_lists/{id}` endpoint and click on `try out`.
 In the resulting dashboard, enter the `id` of the bucketlist of the id you would want to retrieve.
 In my case, I have retrieved the bucket list with id 4.

 ![get one bucketlist](https://github.com/Felistas/Symfony-API-Platform-/blob/Part-1/get_one_bucketlist.png)

-Suppose a user wants to retrieve a resource that doesn't exist, for example a bucketlist with 9.
+Suppose a user wants to retrieve a resource that doesn't exist, for example, a bucketlist with 9.
 The resulting status code is 404 with the error message, `Not Found`.
-Api Platform takes care of such validations out of the box.
+API Platform takes care of such validations out of the box.

 ![not found bucketlist](https://github.com/Felistas/Symfony-API-Platform-/blob/Part-1/resource_not_found.png)

 Deleting a bucketlist is also straight forward.
 Expand the DELETE `/bucket_lists/{id}` endpoint and enter the id of the resource you would like to delete.
-If that resource does not exists, a status code of 404 is returned.
+If that resource does not exist, a status code of 404 is returned.

 ![delete bucketlist](https://github.com/Felistas/Symfony-API-Platform-/blob/Part-1/delete_bucketlist.png)